willybarro/ProjectZipper/README.md

 Changelog:
 ---------------------------------------
 - __v0.92__ @ 2011-08-03
- - Fix: File Tree Chooser not showing contents when using the plugin on Windows
+ - Fixed: File Tree Chooser not showing contents when using the plugin on Windows
  - Added: Project Chooser dialog
  - Modified: Changed project architecture to MVC-based
  - Modified: Usage section (this document)